Elita 5

-Elita 5 is an Albanian rock band formed in Tetovo in 1988.
-The group consisted of vocalist Arif Ziberi was born on May 12, 1964, i Tetova guitarist Mevaip Mustafi, drummer Besim Ibraimi, bass player Agron Idrizi and keyboardist Nexhat Mujovi.
+Elita 5 is an Albanian rock band from Tetovo, North Macedonia.
+The band’s lineup consists of: Arif Ziberi (lead vocals), Nexhat "Wirusi" Mujovi (keyboards), Valon Gashi (lead guitar), Agron Idrizi (bass guitar), Besim Ibraimi (drums), and Mevaip Mustafi (rhythm guitar).
+They are one of the most popular and successful Albanian rock bands of all time.

 Career

 The band formed in 1988 in the town of Tetovo, SR Macedonia, although their first recording was published as an album titled Elita 5 in 1990.

 They have repeatedly refused to play in competitive festivals stating that "the band does not belong in festivals", preferring concerts instead.

 In a 2001 concert, the band had opened in Tirana, Albania for the German heavy metal band Scorpions, the vocalist Arif Ziberi in an interview noted that this was one of the most exciting moments in his life.

-In 2008 the band organised a humanitarian concert in Tetovo, Macedonia for the victims of the 2008 Gërdec explosions.
+In 2008, the band organised a humanitarian concert in Tetovo, Macedonia for the victims of the 2008 Gërdec explosions.

 They take part in many concerts and are annually invited to close the Beer fest in the city of Korçë, Albania.